Doctors Note Logo

 Going Further: Using Red Light to Boost Workout Stamina

-Red light therapy is a non invasive method using red and near infrared light to boost workout stamina by accelerating cellular energy production, improving blood flow, and reducing inflammation for faster recovery.
+Red light therapy (RLT) is a non-invasive treatment that uses red and near-infrared wavelengths to enhance workout stamina by stimulating mitochondrial energy (ATP) production, improving circulation, and reducing inflammation for faster muscle recovery.

 answer background